psvkaushik/Group50_Proj2/docs/app.md

 To run the Flask app, follow these steps:
 Replace the `token` variable with your GitHub Personal Access Token to enable GitHub API interactions.
-Run the Flask app with the following command: python app.py or python3 app.py
+Run the Flask app with the following command:
+'python app.py' or 'python3 app.py'
 Access the web application by opening a web browser and navigating to `http://localhost:5020/`.

 Please note that the application is primarily a front-end for GitHub-related actions and depends on the external Python scripts for interacting with the GitHub API.